CNC Laser Cutting Services

 Compared to conventional drilling, laser engraving and cutting have no contact with the surface.
 Over time drill bits can become dull, making the machining process slow and less productive.
 The heat produced by the drill can distort the material and change its mechanical properties.

 Able to cut difficult materialsThe laser machine can cut through a wide range of difficult materials, including steel superalloys and titanium.
-Laser cutting service includes metal cutting, ceramics, wood and some plastics.
+Laser cutting service focuses on high-precision processing of metals, industrial ceramics, and specialized alloys.

 EconomicsMetal laser cutting is fast and efficient which makes it one of the most cost-effective processes.